Viewing Logs¶

 Warning

-Querying CloudWatch logs will incur costs per GB scanned.
+Querying CloudWatch logs incurs costs per GB scanned.
 Use small time windows and limits in your queries.
-Checkout the CloudWatch pricing page for more infos.
+See the CloudWatch pricing page for details.